382982408/divine/README.md

 - Q.11: What is the memory requirement?

-- A.11: In Varant annotation step, memory usage peaks around 3 to 4GB.
+- A.11: In Varant annotation step, memory usage peaks around 1.5GB.

 - Q.12: My company wants to use Divine.